Shanbashir1/Loving-Pizza/README.md

 + Slack - support from colleagues and mentors

 ## Problems I encountered during the Project.
-During this project I encountered some very difficult times, were I trully felt I could not continue this project and even course.
-My father who was a very healthy men, fell ill and I had to care for him, this was not only hard for me but for him.
+During this project I encountered some very difficult times, were I truly felt I could not continue this project and even course.
+My father who was a very healthy man, fell ill and I had to care for him, this was not only hard for me but for him also.
 I was also working during the day and I have 3 young children all under the age of 7.
 I had to make a daunting call to Code Institue informing them that I could not continue with the course.
-But they advised i should see how things progress, I did just that.
-Sometime in the middle of the night I would open my laptop and try to do some coding and only a few lines of code would take 3-4 hours becuase of the overhaul of stress I had.
+But they advised I should see how things progress, I did just that.
+Sometime in the middle of the night I would open my laptop and try to do some coding and only a few lines of code would take 3-4 hours because of the overhaul of stress I had.
 Each day I would see my project feel like a burden.
 But every day, I set myself tasks, I would say to myself that today, I must finish this much of my project, then the next day, even if things didnt go to plan, I would say to myself never mind lets finish this much today.
 By me planning daily and setting targets, I would see my work progressing and my project coming together.
 Finally my dad is recovering well and my project close to submission.
 So in life take things in small steps and if things feel like a massive burden, try to break things down and give yourself daily task.

 ## Acknowledgement
 + My mentor Rohit Sharma @rohit_mentor - Great advice and support throughout my project journey, I was guided well with plenty of advise and support.
 + Tutor Suport - So much help from a wide diversity of tutors.
 They were able to support me in good time and made me realise when things became difficult.
 + Slack - Always so much help from colleagues, the level of support is undoubtedly amazing.